PRIDE-Archive/pride-web/public/markdown/submissionupload/content.md

 - FTP server: ftp-private.ebi.ac.uk
 - User name : pride-drop-006
-- Password : <password>
+- Password : {PRIDE team will send the password by email}
-- directory : <name-of-target-dir-specified-by-PRIDE>
+- directory : {this will also be mentioned in the email from PRIDE team}

 For security reasons, we do not allow directory listings at the top level so you will need to manually navigate to the proper directory, either by typing the command (if using a command-line): `cd <Directory Name>` or by the corresponding "go to directory" option (of whatever graphical tool you are using): `/<Directory Name>`